 Ensuring all your aerial lift workers are certified and OSHA compliant can be a confusing and time consuming task.
 As a business owner, safety coordinator or other employee in charge of your company’s aerial lift safety program, you undoubtedly have many questions, such as “Is my aerial lift fleet compliant with the latest industry standards?
 Are my employees familiar with the latest OSHA guidelines?
+Does my company meet OSHA aerial lift certification requirements?
 What happens if OSHA cites my business for a workplace safety violation?”

 Most people have these and other questions about aerial lifts as they relate to company safety policies and procedures.
 The answers to these and other frequently asked questions will give you some insight into OSHA’s requirements for aerial lift safety and aerial lift certification training

 Although OSHA doesn’t offer training programs for aspiring aerial lift operators, they’ve created a list of requirements that must be met through other training programs.
 When we say that AerialLiftCertification.com’s aerial lift training is OSHA-compliant, we mean that we’ve created programs that meet all of OSHA’s aerial lift training requirements.

 OSHA certification is required for any worker who plans to operate machine-powdered aerial work platforms, including aerial lifts, boom lifts and scissor lifts .
 Your workers will need this certification to protect their safety while operating the equipment, as well as to ensure your business is OSHA compliant.